OpenBao Restore Using MinIO

 For testing, validate the full backup and restore workflow in a test environment before you run it in production.

-If you already have existing backup snapshots, use them for testing instead of creating new ones:
+If you already have backup snapshots, use them for testing instead of creating new ones:

 • Option 1: Download backup files from your production MinIO instance and upload them to the test environment’s MinIO bucket at the same path (for example, foundation-pf/openbao-backup/snapshots/ and foundation-pf/openbao-backup/unseal-keys/).

-When you use existing backups, skip the Create test data, Trigger a manual backup, and Verify backup completion steps below.
-Go directly to Perform the restore using an existing backup timestamp.
+When you use existing backups, skip the Create test data, Trigger a manual backup, and Verify backup completion steps that follow.
+Go directly to Perform the restore by using an existing backup timestamp.

 Test Environment Setup